kywc/sketches/README.md

-# This fork
+## This fork

-Debugging issue where inspecting Sketches::Cache after saving a sketch seems to cause deletion of the associated file.
+Debugging issue where ~~inspecting Sketches::Cache after saving a sketch seems to cause deletion of the associated file~~ previous is not a necessary condition, seems to be a thread/mutex issue.
 Afterwards may try to add some features

 # Sketches